loader image

 8. Make it practical, not theoretical

 Supervisors are quick to spot template policies.
-The most compliant firms go further, making their policy document a living guide that’s linked directly to their actual processes and controls.
+The most compliant businesses go further, making their policy document a living guide that’s linked directly to their actual PCPs and shows how decisions are made in practice.

 To achieve this:

-• Avoid vague statements like “We take a risk-based approach”.
-Instead, describe how you apply it
+• avoid vague statements like “We take a risk-based approach” and instead describe how you apply it;

-• Reference specific forms, systems or workflows used in your firm
+• reference specific forms, systems or workflows used in your business;

 How AMLCC helps you get it right

-Keeping AML policies, controls and procedures aligned with your firm’s risks is easier said than done, especially when regulations keep changing.
+Keeping your AML PCPs aligned with your business’ risks is easier said than done, especially when regulations keep changing.

 The AMLCC platform takes the complexity out of it by helping you:

-• Build a tailored policy linked to your Business Risk Assessments
+• build a tailored AML policy linked to your Business Risk Assessments;

 A strong policy does three things: